Fraud Blocker

 Key Highlights

-1. Hanging out around trees and plants is really good for your mind.
+1. Hanging out around trees and plants is really good for your mental health.

 2. Time spent outside can help you feel less stressed, think more clearly, and be happier and more emotionally stable.